navanieeth/terraform-ecs-cluster-test-app/README.md

 Refer the ecs-deploy stage - https://github.com/navanieeth/terraform-ecs-cluster-test-app/blob/main/deploy/Jenkinsfile.ecs-deploy

-Note : Already we have set the deployment minimum and maxmum health.
-So no worries about donwtime.
+Note : Already we have set the deployment minimum and maximum health.
+So no worries about downtime. :)